William of Ockham

-- Birch, T. Bruce, ed. & trans.
-1930.
+- Birch, T. Bruce, ed. & trans., 1930.
 The De sacramento altaris of William of Ockham, Burlington, Iowa: Lutheran Literary Board.
 Translation of Ockham's Treatise on Quantity and On the Body of Christ.
-(Despite Birch's title, these two are not parts of a larger single work work De sacramento altaris.)
+(Despite Birch's title, these two are not parts of a larger single work De sacramento altaris.)

-- Loux, Michael J. 1974.
+- Loux, Michael J., trans., 1974.
 Ockham's Theory of Terms: Part I of the Summa Logicae, Notre Dame, Ind.: University of Notre Dame Press.
 Complete Translation.

-- –––, 1995.
+- –––, ed. & trans., 1995.
 A Letter to the Friars Minor and Other Writings, Cambridge: Cambridge University Press.
 Translation of several of Ockham's political writings, including the Letter to the Friars Minor, Eight Questions on the Power of the Pope, and The Work of Ninety Days.

 The following list includes all works cited in this article, plus several other noteworthy items:

 - Adams, Marilyn McCord, 1986.
 “The Structure of Ockham's Moral Theory.”
 Franciscan Studies, 29: 1–35.